Cactoidal/Island-of-Space-Time-Chainlink-Hackathon-Spring-2023/README.md

 Image generation works by taking your OpenAI API key, performing a query, receiving a base64 string, and uploading that string to Space and Time.

 **Currently, no Chainlink Functions call takes place, and your OpenAI API key is not passed to a DON.
-Godot instead handles the API call and uploads the image by itself.**
+Godot instead handles the API call and uploads the image by itself.**  Chainlink Functions' HTTP Maximum request length is 2kb, while the base64 strings from OpenAI are approximately 250kb.

 I've designed a system mimicking the Github Gist system that would instead use SxT tables as a means of passing secrets to the Chainlink DON, but Functions currently does not accept Inline secrets, therefore I cannot easily test it.
 You can find the code for this implementation under the [secrets folder](secrets).
 The scheme would work as follows: